MidKi/Midavaine-Killian-ERP/README.md

 The Technical Training of Odoo 16.0 is available on the [Tutorial](https://www.odoo.com/documentation/master/developer/howtos/rdtraining.html)

-Groupe:
+Groupe: Thomas Golaire, Killian Midavaine
--Thomas Golaire
--Killian Midavaine